BBC One: Regional variations

+BBC One is not one unified channel, but has several different feeds that form a television network.
 BBC One has individual continuity and opt-outs for Scotland, Wales and Northern Ireland.
 Each variant maintains the BBC One logo with the addition of the constituent country name beneath it.

 In England, each region has an individual regional news and current affairs programme opt-out as well as a limited amount of continuity.
 UK Today, a news programme, was shown nationally to digital viewers in place of regional programmes when they were unavailable to broadcast on analogue television.
 The programme was discontinued in 2002 and replaced by a transmission of BBC London News until all BBC regions were made available digitally.

 BBC One Scotland has the greatest level of variation from the generic channel, owing to BBC Scotland scheduling Scottish programming on the main BBC Scotland channel, rather than on BBC Two Scotland which closed in 2019.
 BBC One Scotland variations include the soap opera River City and the football programme Sportscene, the inclusion of which causes programming to be displaced or replaced.

 BBC One Wales was considered a separate channel by the BBC as early as its launch in the mid-1960s, appearing as BBC Wales.

 Availability outside the UK

 BBC One (Northern Ireland) is widely available in Ireland on cable and satellite television.
 BBC One (especially the London feed) is also available on cable and IPTV in the Netherlands, Belgium, Switzerland, Monaco and Liechtenstein.
 The channel is registered to broadcast within the European Union/EEA through the Luxembourgish Broadcasting Regulator – ALIA.

-On 27 March 2013 it was offered by British Forces Broadcasting Service (BFBS) to members of HM Forces and their families around the world, replacing the BFBS1 TV channel, which already carried a selection of BBC One programmes.
+On 27 March 2013 it was offered by British Forces Broadcasting Service (BFBS) to members of HM Forces and their families around the world, replacing the BFBS 1 TV channel, which already carried a selection of BBC One programmes.

 All feeds of BBC One in both SD and HD are broadcast unencrypted on the Astra 2E and 2G satellites, allowing viewing across Belgium, the Netherlands, the Republic of Ireland and parts of France, Germany and Spain.